-Your tabbing sequence may differ from that described in the following list since the elements you see in the user interface depends on your permissions, including whether you are a moderator or participant.
+Your tabbing sequence may differ from the following list since the elements you see in the user interface depend on your permissions, including whether you are a moderator or participant.

-- Participants List: When you join a Blackboard Collaborate session, focus is on the top name in the participants list.
-Within the list you can move through the names using the up and down arrow keys.
+- Participants list: When you join a Blackboard Collaborate session, focus is on the top name in the participants list.
+You can move through the names in the list using the up and down arrow keys.
 Press Space to open the Participant Options menu for the person currently in focus.

-- Chat Panel: Next you will tab through the elements in the Chat panel: expand/collapse button, options menu, conversation pane, message text box and conversation tabs.
+- Chat panel: Tab through the elements in the Chat panel: expand/collapse button, options menu, conversation pane, message text box, and conversation tabs.

-- Collaboration Toolbar: Next you will tab through the elements in the collaboration toolbar: whiteboard mode button, application sharing mode button, web tour mode button, timer elements if the timer is running, information menu, Load Content button and Record button.
+- Collaboration toolbar: Tab through the elements in the collaboration toolbar: whiteboard mode button, application sharing mode button, web tour mode button, timer elements if the timer is running, information menu, Load Content button, and Record button.

-- Action Bar: Next you will tab through the elements in the action bar for the currently selected mode or, the Available Share Selection dialog for application sharing mode.
+- Action bar: Tab through the elements in the action bar for the currently selected mode or the Available Share Selection dialog for application sharing mode.

-- Audio & Video Panel: Next you will tab through the elements in the Audio & Video panel: expand/collapse button, audio setup wizard button, options menu, microphone level slider, speaker level slider, Talk button, transmit video button and preview video button.
+- Audio & Video panel: Tab through the elements in the Audio & Video panel: expand/collapse button, audio setup wizard button, options menu, microphone level slider, speaker level slider, Talk button, transmit video button, and preview video button.

-- Participants Panel: Next you will tab through the elements in the Participants panel: expand/collapse button, global options menu, feedback menu, step away button, raise hand button, polling response menu, polling response bar if a poll was conducted (moderators only), and then, finally, back to the participants list.
+- Participants panel: Tab through the elements in the Participants panel: expand/collapse button, global options menu, feedback menu, step away button, raise hand button, polling response menu, polling response bar if a poll was conducted (moderators only), and then, finally, back to the participants list.

-When you open a module's window, you can use tabbing to navigate through the various elements of its interface, with one exception: toolbar buttons.
-The Closed Captioning, File Transfer Library, Multimedia Library (moderators only), Session Plan Library (moderators only), Quiz Manager (moderators only) and Notes windows have graphic tool bars with buttons represented by icons.
-You must explicitly enable tabbing to access these buttons.
+When you open a module's window, you can use the Tab key to navigate through the various elements of its interface, with one exception: toolbar buttons.
+The Closed Captioning, File Transfer Library, Multimedia Library (moderators only), Session Plan Library (moderators only), Quiz Manager (moderators only), and Notes windows have tool bars with icons as buttons.
+You must manually enable tabbing to access these buttons.

-On Windows: To enable toolbar tabbing, press Alt+F8.
+- On Windows: Press Alt+F8.
 To turn toolbar tabbing off, press Alt+F8 again.

-- On Mac: To enable toolbar tabbing, press Option-F8.
-To turn toolbar tabbing off, press Option-F8 again.
+- On Mac: Press Option+F8.
+To turn toolbar tabbing off, press Option+F8 again.

-To open an options menu, participant interaction menu—such as feedback and polling response menus—or another drop-down menu, tab to it and press Space.
-Using up and down arrow keys, move to the menu option you want and press Space to activate it.
+To open an options menu, participant interaction menu—such as feedback and polling response menus—or another drop-down menu, navigate to it using Tab and press Space.
+Using the up and down arrow keys, move to the menu option you want and press Space to activate it.
 If the menu option is a sub-menu, press Space or the right arrow key to open it.